 - The congiuntivo presente e passato.

 - One week of intensive language instruction (20 contact hours)

 - 12 regularly scheduled weeks in which the class meets 4 hours per week

 - Final week of special academic exercises and the final exam.

-At the end of the semester, students should reach the level A2 “plus” of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-In practice, the student will be able to:
+At the end of the semester, you should reach the level A2 “plus” of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+In practice, you will be able to:

 - Write simple texts on personal daily life and past experiences.
 Describe briefly more general cultural and social issues, using some specialized vocabulary.

-Dictionary: students are strongly recommended to purchase an English/Italian, Italian/English dictionary.
+- Dictionary: you are strongly recommended to purchase an English/Italian, Italian/English dictionary.
 The library in via Bartolo has a number of dictionaries available for consultation.